 —Mary Austin, The land of little rain

 In 2014, I secured one ton of outstanding Pinot Noir grapes from a vineyard in the "deep end" of Anderson Valley.
 The "deep end" of the valley is only a few miles from the ocean, and is graced with cool, foggy nights, and warm, sunny afternoons.
 In other words, an ideal location for growing varietally expressive Pinot Noir.

-Beginning with the 2015 vintage, I started sourcing Pinot Noir from the majestic Monument Tree Vineyard.
+Beginning with the 2015 vintage, I started sourcing Pinot Noir from the majestic Monument Tree Vineyard in Anderson Valley.
 Monument Tree was planted in 1999, has north-eastern sloping exposure, and soils that are a mix of loamy clay and decomposed sandstone.
 It sits about 10 miles as the crow flies from the Mendocino coast.
-Altogether these factors yield the style of cool climate Pinot that I adore: earthy, almost herbaceous notes that complement a fruity core of bright, bing cherry and wild blackberry.
+Altogether these factors yield the style of cool climate Pinot that I adore: earthy, slightly herbaceous notes that complement a fruity core of bright, bing cherry and wild blackberry.